algo21-220040020/assignment-3/README.md

 ## Milestones:

 Milestones are 1-2 week increments:
-1. ~~Host a full geth node on an AWS EC2/Azure VM/AWS Managed Blockchain (AMB) and establish a websocket connection to a local script on the VM~~
-2. ~~Write scripts to interact with a Gas API (there are multiple ones)~~

     1. We should also ask the bot to get new gas data periodically (30-60 minutes, we will try to tune it,) since gas prices fluctuate.
 3. Compile a list of token addresses that we want to target.
 This will be a static list that lives in each VM.
     1. Google Cloud Platform and AWS have nice query languages and datasets to collect such a static list efficiently.
 This would be queried once every couple weeks to refresh the static list.